USAJOBS/help-center/how-to/application/status.md

 **Received**

-The hiring agency has received the job application and all required documents.
+The hiring agency has received your job application.

 **Reviewed**

-The hiring agency has reviewed the job application, but has not yet determined if it’s qualified.
+The hiring agency has reviewed your job application, but has not yet determined if you're qualified.

 #### Referred
 Your application is among the best qualified and is referred to the next step in the selection process.